oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   relationships within this representation graph.
 The symbolic name of the node is an alias by which this node is accessible in this representation graph.
   - The only keyname that is relevant for the resolver if the `select` directive is used is the `node_filter`, which is used to select a suitable node.
-All the others (e.g. property assginments, interface implementations, requirements, etc.) are ignored.
+All the others (e.g. property assignments, interface implementations, requirements, etc.) are ignored.
   - As the `node_filter` is only relevant for the `select` directive, it should not be present if the `select` directive is not present.
 Note that if the `node_filter` is missing then the selection will be based solely on the node type.
   - A detailed description of the `node_filter` is given in the [Node Filter Definition Section](#node-filter-definition).
-- `substitute` is the directive that specifies that this node's realization and behaviour should be realized by an internal service created from a substitution template.
+- `substitute` is the directive that specifies that this node's realization and behavior should be realized by an internal service created from a substitution template.
 The substituted node is also denoted as an abstract node within this specification.
   - A node representation for the substituted node will be created and added to the representation graph of the top-level service, and can be accessed in the top-level service via its symbolic name as any other node representation.
 Within the the top-level service scope none of the substitution service details are visible.
-    - The substituted node properties are defined from the property assignments, its relationships are establised from requirements, and the node can be target of other relationships.
+    - The substituted node properties are defined from the property assignments, its relationships are established from requirements, and the node can be target of other relationships.
-  - A service is created from the substitution template habving its own representation graph and associated to the substituted node in the top-level service.
+  - A service is created from the substitution template having its own representation graph and associated to the substituted node in the top-level service.
      - The properties of the substituted node may become inputs to the substitution service if such a substitution mapping is defined.
      - The attributes of the substituted node will receive the output values of the substitution service if such substitution mapping is defined.
 Otherwise their value will remain undefined.
-  - As the behaviour of the substituted node is deferred to the substition service, any implementation of the interfaces in the node template are ignored.
-To connect a behaviour to the interfae operations and notifications they or must be mapped to workflows in the subtition service (which then provide the "implementation").
+  - As the behavior of the substituted node is deferred to the substitution service, any implementation of the interfaces in the node template are ignored.
+To connect a behavior to the interface operations and notifications they or must be mapped to workflows in the substitution service (which then provide the "implementation").
   - A detailed description of the substitution mechanism is given in the [Substitution Section](#substitution).

 Note that several directives can be specified in a list.
 The TOSCA resolver will attempt to use them in